hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Used to change the game variable that controls the currently selected vending machine item.

+###### Emerald Puzzle Trap
+``Quality`` 40

+Used for the emerald puzzle in the secret area on level 6 of ``UW1``

+Likely that this trap is hard coded.
+Checks for the presense of an emerald on 4 tiles and creates a TODO runestone as a reward.

 ###### Vending Machine Spawning Trap
 ``Quality`` 41